fivetran/dbt_ad_reporting/README.md

 ### Source selection

 The package assumes that all packages are 'enabled', i.e. it will look to pull data from all the data sources listed above.
-If that is not the case, please set the relevant following variables to `false`:
+If that is not the case, please set the relevant following variables to `false` in order to disable the relevant models from this pacakge:
 ```yml
 # dbt_project.yml